nsaghatelyan/slider-image/readme.txt

 * Slider Loading Image.
 Pick up some loading icon for the slider loading

 **4.2 Description Styles**

+**The description of the slider lays on the slider in any position, and it has some styles options listed below:**

 * Description Color.
 Set the color for the slider image description.
 * Description background color.
 Choose the color for the cell containing the slider image description.